Occala/netcode.notes/MIDI/VRC <-> Editor Sync/README.md

 https://github.com/user-attachments/assets/8c7b24b3-007e-4dab-a1d7-227ce64feb54

 Since I had a pipeline to send data about objects, I started trying to replicate other properties.
-Notably, color and collider state were good ones to test.
+Color and collider state felt like good things to test.
 The interpreting client can propagate the changes into the session (to other players) over normal udon sync, too

 https://github.com/user-attachments/assets/f903494c-8ab9-423a-9acf-99908dae0a76